branstraub/aks-workshop/README.md

 This workshop will guide you through migrating an application from "on-premise" to containers running in Azure Kubernetes Service.

-The labs are based upon a node.js application that allows for voting on the Justice League Superheroes (with more options coming soon).
+The labs are based upon a node.js application that allows for voting on the Justice League Superheroes.
 Data is stored in MongoDB.

 ## Lab Guides - Day 1
   0. [Setup Lab environment](labs/day1-labs/00-lab-environment.md)